 11 Secrets for Successful Property Viewing

 Not all buyers are equal in the property market.
-If you are a first time buyer, paying in cash or have already sold your home, you will be a much more attractive buyer than someone waiting on a long property chain.
+If you're a first-time buyer, paying in cash or have already sold your home, you will be a much more attractive buyer than someone waiting on a long property chain.

-Let the estate agent and owner know that you are a desirable buyer and you will have more weight when haggling over the asking price.
+Let the estate agent and owner know that you're a desirable buyer and you'll have more weight when haggling over the asking price.

 There is no harm when you are looking around a property or haggling over price to indicate that you are also interested in another property in the area — even if this is not strictly true.